 6. Written report: diagnoses (if supported), functional implications, and specific recommendations for school/work/home/therapy.

 Most people find testing more tiring than stressful—it’s effortful, but it’s also often relieving to have a coherent explanation and a plan.
+Knowing where to get a mental health assessment that truly fits is the first step.

 A psychological evaluation is more than a battery of tests—it is a guided process of understanding how a person thinks, learns, regulates emotion, and navigates real-world demands.
 When done well, it replaces confusion with clarity and transforms uncertainty into an actionable plan.